-Numbered Publications by Rachel Rudolph
+Numbered Publications by Rudolph, Rachel

 PR-832: 2023 Fruit and Vegetable Crops Research Report